redis/redis-doc/docs/getting-started/installation/install-redis-from-source.md

 If successful, you'll see the startup logs for Redis.
 Redis will be running in the foreground.

-Check if screen exists with the following command, if not, it will be installed directly:
+Type `screen` to check if screen exists...
+If screen is not installed, run the following...

 {{< highlight bash  >}}
-if ! command -v screen > /dev/null; then \
-    apt install screen -y \
+apt install screen -y
-fi
 {{< / highlight >}}

 If you want to run redis in the background